schultek/stormberry/README.md

 - `--password=<password>`: Specify the database password.
 Tool will ask if not specified.
 - `--[no-]ssl`: Specify whether or not this connection should connect securely.
 Tool will ask if not specified.
 - `--[no-]unix-socket`: Specify Whether or not the connection is made via unix socket.
 Tool will ask if not specified.
+- `--defaults`: Specify Whether to use default values except for the values provided via arguments or environment variables.
 - `--dry-run`: Logs any changes to the schema without writing to the database, and exists with code 1 if there are any.
 - `--apply-changes`: Apply any changes without asking for confirmation.